nemac/climate-by-location/README.md

     be layed out and sized by the browser --- the graph will exactly fill the div.
 Required.

+  * `data_api_endpoint`

+    The endpoint for the data api.

-  * `dataprefix`
+    * `state`

-    A URL from which the data can be downloaded.
-Required.
+    A 2-character state abbreviation code of a US state, as a string.
+Required if `county` not specified.

-  * `fips`
+  * `county`

     A 5-character fips code of a US county, as a string.
-Required.
+Required if `state` not specified.

   * `variable`

     The id of the variable to display; see climate_widget.variables() below for a way to get a list of variable ids.
-Optional; defaults to "tasmax".
+Optional; defaults to "tmax".

   * `frequency`